Virtual network traffic routing

 An explanation of each route ID follows:

-- Azure added this route when a user-defined route for the 10.0.0.0/24 address prefix was associated to the Subnet1 subnet.
+- ID3 Azure added this route when a user-defined route for the 10.0.0.0/24 address prefix was associated to the Subnet1 subnet.
 Traffic destined for addresses between 10.0.0.1 and 10.0.0.254 remains within the subnet, rather than being routed to the virtual appliance specified in the previous rule (ID2), because it has a longer prefix than the ID2 route.
-This route was not associated to Subnet2, so the route does not appear in the route table for Subnet2.
+This route wasn't associated to Subnet2, so the route doesn't appear in the route table for Subnet2.
 This route effectively overrides the ID2 route for traffic within Subnet1.
 This route exists to meet requirement 3.

-- Azure added this route and the route in ID7, when user-defined routes for the 10.1.0.0/16 and 10.2.0.0/16 address prefixes were associated to the Subnet1 subnet.
+- ID6: Azure added this route and the route in ID7, when user-defined routes for the 10.1.0.0/16 and 10.2.0.0/16 address prefixes were associated to the Subnet1 subnet.
 Traffic destined for addresses between 10.1.0.1-10.1.255.254 and 10.2.0.1-10.2.255.254 is dropped by Azure, rather than being routed to the peered virtual network, because user-defined routes override default routes.
-The routes are not associated to Subnet2, so the routes do not appear in the route table for Subnet2.
+The routes aren't associated to Subnet2, so the routes don't appear in the route table for Subnet2.
 The routes override the ID4 and ID5 routes for traffic leaving Subnet1.
 The ID6 and ID7 routes exist to meet requirement 3 to drop traffic destined to the other virtual network.

-- Azure added this route when a user-defined route for the 0.0.0.0/0 address prefix was associated to the Subnet1 subnet.
+- ID12: Azure added this route when a user-defined route for the 0.0.0.0/0 address prefix was associated to the Subnet1 subnet.
 The user-defined route specifies 10.0.100.4 as the IP address of the virtual appliance.
-This route is not associated to Subnet2, so the route does not appear in the route table for Subnet2.
+This route isn't associated to Subnet2, so the route doesn't appear in the route table for Subnet2.
 All traffic for any address not included in the address prefixes of any of the other routes is sent to the virtual appliance.
 The addition of this route changed the state of the default route for the 0.0.0.0/0 address prefix (ID11) from Active to Invalid for Subnet1, because a user-defined route overrides a default route.
 This route exists to meet the third requirement.

 The route table for Subnet2 in the picture contains the following routes: